drycc/workflow/src/managing-workflow/production-deployments.md

 recommendations.

-## Running Workflow without Minio
+## Running Workflow without drycc storage

-Workflow makes use of [Minio][] to provide storage for the [Registry][], [Database][], and [Logger][] components.
-Minio is provided out of the box as a central storage compartment, but it is not resilient to cluster outages.
-If Minio is shut down, all data is lost.

 In production, persistent storage can be achieved by running an external object store.
-For users on AWS, GCE/GKE or Azure, the convenience of Amazon S3, Google GCS or Microsoft Azure Storage makes the prospect of running a Minio-less Workflow cluster quite reasonable.
+For users on AWS, GCE/GKE or Azure, the convenience of Amazon S3, Google GCS or Microsoft Azure Storage makes the prospect of running a Storage-less Workflow cluster quite reasonable.
 For users who have restriction on using external object storage using swift object storage can be an option.

-Running a Workflow cluster without Minio provides several advantages:
+Running a Workflow cluster without Storage provides several advantages:

  - Removal of state from the worker nodes
  - Reduced resource usage